gdamore/tcell/README.md

 I started this project originally by submitting patches to the author of go-termbox, but due to some fundamental differences of opinion, I thought it might be simpler just to start from scratch.
+At this point, Tcell has far exceeded the capabilities of termbox.

 ## Termbox compatibility